Manraj45/soen390-team08/README.md

     iv.
 Open three new terminals:

-    In the first terminal, `cd` into the bike-erp directory and run the following command:
+    In the first terminal, navigate to the bike-erp directory and run the following command:

     `npm start`

-    In the second terminal, `cd` into the bike-erp directory and run the following commands:
+    In the second terminal, navigate to the bike-erp directory and run the following commands:

     `cd backend`

     `npm run dev`

-    In the third terminal, `cd` into the bike-erp directory and run the following commands:
+    In the third terminal, navigate to the bike-erp directory and run the following commands:

     `cd backend`

     `npm run authStart`

 4. The project will be available at http://localhost:3000.